DeepSpace7/innogy-smarthome-lib/README.md

 The latter distinguishes between SmartHome API entities (suffix `Entity`) and standard abstracted types, e.g., `Property` or `Link`.
 The abstracted types are not suffixed and may appear like standard JavaScript type annotations.

 ### Error Handling

+Correct error handling is quite crucial for this library.
+The SmartHome system exposes quite a few error codes and messages.
+Correct reaction once receiving these error codes is of crucial importance.

+As an example, the following error codes should be handled by trying to do an initialize once (and then failing):

+- 2012: "Session not found"
+- 5006: "Controller offline"
+- 5002: "Communication with the SHC failed"

 (tbd)